-Disabling the creation of Office 365 Groups
+Disabling the creation of Office 365 Groups and Microsoft Teams

-One of the significant governance challenges in Office 365 is that everyone can create Office 365 Groups and Modern SharePoint Sites.
+One of the significant governance challenges in Office 365 is that everyone can create Office 365 Groups, Microsoft Teams and Modern SharePoint Sites.
 In a previous post, we detailed the different creation setting for Classic and Modern SharePoint Sites.
 While these options disable creation through certain interfaces, they do not stop the creation of Office 365 Groups.
 Users will still be able to create a Group through Outlook, Planner or as a result of creating a Microsoft Team.

 Why restrict Office 365 Group creation?

 Many organisations look to restrict who can create Office 365 Groups and Microsoft Teams because of concerns about multiple objects being created for similar purposes.
 Further, IT departments are concerned about the volume of AD Objects and Exchange mailboxes created as a result of Group creation.

 Using a service like ProvisionPoint enables User Self-Service provisioning of Office 365 Groups with options to apply organisational templates and implement approval processes.
 However to gain maximum benefit of a provisioning and governance service, organisations will want to disable other mechanisms for creating Groups and Teams.

 The first step of restricting who can create Office 365 Groups is to decide who can create Groups.
 Typically group creation is limited to just administrators, which is the approach frequently used with ProvisionPoint.
 Next, you need to create an Active Directory security group to manage who can create Office 365 Groups.
 For the example of this post, I am using a security group called PPAdmins.